 - Multiple advocacy organizations have succeeded in adding their targeted need into these growing programs.
 More needs will likely be proposed.

 - Modifications are part of the process but are more easily directed toward increasing the extent and scope of the programs’ benefits.
-Disappointing outcomes have and will continue to emerge.
+Disappointing outcomes have emerged and will continue to do so.
 So far, these have included benefits not reaching their intended targets, low-income workers.
-Modifications will encourage more use.
-Will it be limited to those intended targets or across the board?
+Further modifications will encourage more use.
+Will it be limited to those intended targets or increase use across the board?

 - Demographic data suggests that there is plenty of room for growth based on identified needs for caregiving.